Choosing the Right Paint Brush for the Job

 - Ferrule: The ferrule is the metal band that holds the shape of the bristles intact and secures them to the brush handle.
 This metal should be non-corrosive and better brushes will have this band attach via screws or rivets.
 Bristles should be spaced (typically in horizontal rows) to keep them separated and in place and to create larger reservoirs for the paint.
 In general, bristles should be packed together in a nice dense arrangement.

 - Overall Shape: Square trim brushes are just that – flat on the end.
-Chisel trim brushes are made with varied bristle lengths which taper.
+Chisel trim brushes are made with varying bristle lengths that taper.
 Cup trim brushes are the most expensive and basically handcrafted versions of the Chisel trim brush.
 We typically prefer Chisel or Cup trim brushes to Square trim or Cup trim since Square trim brushes are very cheaply made for the most part.

 You can get both natural and synthetic bristles on a brush.
 Natural bristles are made from some kind of animal hair – typically ox, camel, sable, hog and even pony or goat.
 Typically, they are softer than their synthetic counterparts.
 Natural bristles excel for oil-based paints and stains but they absorb water.
 As a result, don’t pair them with water-based paints.
 Brushes with synthetic bristles work for almost any type of paint or stain—including water- or oil-based paints.
 The following chart outlines some of the characteristics and recommended uses of the more common paint brushes on the market: